 On the flip side, doing “too little” also hurts your performance.
-“Too little” can mean skipping workouts or giving them little effort.
+“Too little” can mean skipping workouts or not giving them the effort they deserve.
 It can also mean neglecting other important habits like warming up and cooling down, core work, and hydration.

 5. Being understood by someone who “gets it”

 Starting a running journey can sometimes feel lonely.
 If your family and friends are not runners, they may not understand why you want to train for something like a half-marathon.
-They may ridicule the idea of running for fun or try to discourage you.
 You may find yourself training alone without a lot of support or encouragement.

 Ready to work with a running coach?
 Click HERE to check out all of our 1:1 virtual coaching options.